History of the Kansas City metropolitan area: Prohibition

 Kansas enacted statewide prohibition on February 19, 1881.
 In Kansas City, however, residents on the Kansas side of the area who wished to drink simply went across the state line to Kansas City, Missouri, to the many saloons and taverns there.
 12th Street in Downtown Kansas City was known for its large number of taverns.
 During the ongoing temperance movement, however, Missouri never enacted statewide prohibition.
 Missourians actually rejected statewide prohibition in three separate referendums in 1910, 1912, and 1918, all of which were brought by citizens' initiative petitions.
 In April 1901, famous temperance crusader Carrie A. Nation came to Kansas City and began to enter the saloons on 12th Street and smash liquor bottles with her hatchet.
 When she entered Flynn's Saloon on April 15, she promptly was arrested, hauled into Police Court (known today as the Municipal Court of Kansas City), fined US$500, and ordered by a judge to leave Kansas City and never return.

-When prohibition finally was imposed on Missouri in 1919 by means of the 18th Amendment and the subsequent Volstead Act, Kansas City remained essentially unaffected, mostly due to the Pendergast machine.
+When prohibition finally was imposed on Missouri in 1919 by means of the Eighteenth Amendment to the United States Constitution and the subsequent Volstead Act, Kansas City remained essentially unaffected, mostly due to the Pendergast machine.
 Due to Pendergast, prohibition simply "never existed in Kansas City" because he kept the bars open, the liquor supplied, and Kansas City's federal prosecutor on his payroll to never bring a single felony prosecution under the Volstead Act.
 Dr. George Miller, the editor of the Omaha Herald, even remarked, "If you want to see some sin, forget about Paris.
 Go to Kansas City."
-So, when prohibition finally was repealed in 1933 by means of the 21st Amendment, very little changed in Kansas City.
+So, when prohibition finally was repealed in 1933 by means of the Twenty-first Amendment, very little changed in Kansas City.